NemisysT/AlerticX/README.md

 # AlerticX - Real-Time Climate Alerts & Disaster Warnings 🌍⚡

-Alertic is a real-time climate monitoring and disaster alert platform built with **Next.js**.
+AlerticX is a real-time climate monitoring and disaster alert platform built with **Next.js**.
 It provides **live weather updates, natural disaster warnings, and emergency response resources** to help individuals and communities stay informed and prepared.

 ## 🚀 Features 🌎💡
 ✅ **Hyper-Local Climate Impact Reports** [WIP🚧]- AI-driven personalized insights on how climate events affect specific regions and communities.